Byte06/spotify-downloader/README.md

 # Spotify Downloader

-Download your Spotify playlists and songs along with album art and metadata.
+Download Spotify playlists and songs by name and URL.
 > Spotify Downloader uses spotdl.
 The songs are downloaded from YouTube.
 Wrong downloads can occur as the song with the best match is downloaded.